Mother who gave birth in vehicle after an Indiana hospital forced her to leave has inspired new legislation targeting labor and delivery protocols

 - 3 min read

-Mercedes was reportedly told to go home because a nurse didn't believe she was in active labor.
-A video of the new mother being wheeled out of the hospital has gone viral, and additional videos and photos surfaced showing her returning to the hospital shortly after her discharge with her newborn baby.
+A video of Mercedes being wheeled out of the Crown Point, Indiana, hospital has gone viral, and additional videos and photos surfaced showing her with a newborn baby in her vehicle.

 According to Nurse.org, a Facebook post claims that Wells was checked around midnight the night before and was found to be approximately 3 centimeters dilated.
 The following morning, when hospital staff checked her again and found she was still at 3 centimeters, she alleges that the nurse informed her she would be discharged.
 A further post by Wells' sister-in-law states that the nurse who checked her was relatively new, having only a few months of labor and delivery experience.